 The habitation door in your vehicle utilises a two point locking system that is operated either automatically by the vehicle central locking system, or manually by the door key.
 It can also be locked from the inside the vehicle by a locking tab.

 Manually Locking The Habitation Door From Inside The Vehicle

-To lock the habitation door from the inside simply push the locking tab away from you.
-The tab will stay in the 'LOCKED' position.
+To lock the habitation door from the inside simply push down the locking button on the inner door handle.

 Manually Unlocking The Habitation Door From Inside The Vehicle